L33TM4S73R/Van-Buren-Editor/README.md

 # Project-Presidents-Inauguration-Tool

-F.Y.I I have no clue how Github does merges, so if you made a branch of this and/or push or pull, I might break everything, sorry.
+Jefferson Engine Research Discord: https://discord.gg/tzF3YFu

+Foreword: I push and pull directly to master, so I will break things if you wish to contribute, sorry, it's a habit I will try to break.

-This is a WIP Editor for the Van Buren Tech Demo, part of a project called Project Presidents, this tool is written in C, which may switch to C++ in the future.
-This program's Development Environment is currentyl Dev-C++ as it is very lightweight, this may change if required but not likely.
-Future versions may use SDL if I can put figure out why including libraries in a project causes me issues.
+This is a WIP Editor for the Van Buren Tech Demo, part of a project called Project Presidents, this tool is written in C, which may very likely switch to C++ in the future.
+This program's Development Environment is currently Code::Blocks 16.01 running on Ubuntu which means Linux binaries are possible but not priority.
+Future versions may use SDL when I gain proper understanding of it.

-As I am currently learning C there may be and will be brute-force style coding issues, outdated methods, and some things may be flat out wrong.
+As I am currently learning C there very may will be brute-force style coding issues, outdated standards, and some things may be flat out wrong.
 I will try to fix and edit these mistakes as I become aware of them.
 Also, anyone is free to take this code and modify it to their hearts content, making a completely new program or an entirely better one.

-Regards, RedneckHax0r

 Warning: